ruby/www.ruby-lang.org/en/documentation/faq/6/index.md

 parse error.

 A: `||` combines terms within an expression.
-Because the first term in this case is nil, the second term is evaluated.
+Because the first term in this case is `nil`, the second term is evaluated.

-or is used to combine expressions in conditionals.
+`or` is used to combine expressions in conditionals.
 Ruby is not expecting a conditional statement in an argument list.